Jacksonville State University: Administration and organization

-Since 2019, Jacksonville State is administered by President Don Killlingsworth, and the Jacksonville State Board of Trustees.
-Members of the board are appointed by the Governor of Alabama to set the policies of the university and select senior management personnel.
-Under the doctrine of collective responsibility, the entire board is liable for the financial and other consequences of the organization's activities.
-The president oversees the Presidential Cabinet, composed of the university's vice presidents and other senior personnel.
+Since 2020, Jacksonville State is led by President Don Killlingsworth, and the Jacksonville State Board of Trustees.
+The Board of Trustees consists of 13 members, 12 of which are appointed by the Governor of Alabama and the Governor acting as president of the board.
+The board includes president Kay Ivey, chairman Randy Jones, vice chair Vivian Davis Figures, Tony Ingram serving as Out-of-State At-Large, Randy Owen serving as In-State At-Large, and Cheryl L. Bevelle-Orange serving as Out-of-State At-Large.
+The university president oversees the Presidential Cabinet, composed of the university's vice presidents and other senior personnel.